The Cheese and the Worms: Education and cultural horizon

-Menocchio's literacy may be on account of schools in Aviano and Pordenone, villages surrounding Friuli.
+Menocchio's literacy may be on account of schools in the Friulian villages of Aviano and Pordenone.
 A school was opened at the beginning of the sixteenth century under the direction of Girolamo Amaseo for, "reading and teaching, without exception, children of citizens as well as those artisans and the lower classes, old as well as young, without payment".
 It is possible that Menocchio attended a school such as this.
-He began to read some books available in his locality and began to reinterpret the Bible.
+He began to read some books available in his locality and developed a unique, esoteric interpretation of the Bible.

 No complete list exists of the books that Menocchio might have read which influenced his view of the cosmos.
 At the time of his arrest several books were found, but since they were not prohibited, no record was taken.
 Based on Menocchio's first trial these books are known to have been read: